ABOUT MJF 3D PRINTING

 Dense property profiles and high density parts

-Excellent chemical resistance to oil, greases and alkaline
+Excellent chemical resistance to oil, greases, salts, hydrocarbons and some acids

 Great mechanical properties